Have you ever think of starting recharge card printing business in Nigeria but don’t know how?

 7. Marketing your recharge cards to customers

-This is where market survey comes in, you’ll need to know recharge card retailers and wholesalers in your vicinity, establish a business relationship with them.
+This is where the market survey comes in, you’ll need to know recharge card retailers and wholesalers in your vicinity, establish a business relationship with them.
 You can even start by selling at a discounted rate.

 All these should be done to attract your initial customers, which will in the long run introduce you to other wholesalers/retailers.

-You could decide to go the lone-wolf-way and do this on your own, or you could employ someone who will be in charge of distributing the vouchers to your customers.
+You could decide to go to the lone-wolf-way and do this on your own, or you could employ someone who will be in charge of distributing the vouchers to your customers.